seven1m/sooner.io/README.md

-# Boomer Sooner
+# Sooner.io

-Boomer Sooner is the distributed job processing engine and web-based management app built on Node.js and Hook.io, brought to you from the <a href="http://en.wikipedia.org/wiki/Oklahoma">Sooner State</a>.
+Sooner.io is the distributed job processing engine and web-based management app built on [Node.js](http://nodejs.org) and [Hook.io](http://hook.io), brought to you from the [Sooner State](http://en.wikipedia.org/wiki/Oklahoma).

-Workflows are written in CoffeeScript via the web interface.
+Workflows are written in CoffeeScript and run on a scheduled or on-demand basis via a distributed network of "workers."

-## Distributed

-Thanks to [Hook.io](https://github.com/hookio/hook.io), "workers" reside on any number of machines, and need only connect to one another via a TCP port you choose.

-## Long-Lived

-TODO

 ## Worker